Romée Leuchter: International career

 Leuchter began to be called up by the Dutch Football Federation in 2015, wearing the shirt of the Under-15 team that year, with which she made her debut in a friendly against Belgium on 29 May, and then continued throughout the following years the youth team from Under-16 onwards.

 With the Under-17, she initially played in the 2017 European Championship in the Czech Republic, where coach Marleen Wissink used her in all 4 matches played by her national team.
-Leuchter was fundamental in the passage to the group stage by scoring the second goal in the 2-1 victory over England, who were then eliminated in the semi-final by Spain.
+Leuchter was fundamental in the passage to the group stage by scoring the second goal in the 2–1 victory over England, who were then eliminated in the semi-final by Spain.
 She took the field in all three group stage matches and was the best Dutch scorer of the tournament tied with Kirsten van de Westeringh.
-However with a win, a draw, and a defeat, the Netherlands fail to progress to the next round.
+However, with a win, a draw, and a defeat, the Netherlands fail to progress to the next round.

 Subsequently, again in 2018, she received her first call-up with the Under-19 team.
 She played a friendly match against the United States, drawing 1-1.
 Federal coach Jessica Torny included her in the squad for the 2019 European Championship qualification.
-She contributed 7 goals to reach the final stage, making a total of 10 appearances in the tournament, scoring a goal in the 5-0 victory over Norway in the group stage.
+She contributed 7 goals to reach the final stage, making a total of 10 appearances in the tournament, scoring a goal in the 5–0 victory over Norway in the group stage.
 Her team was eliminated in the semi-finals by Germany.
 She selected for the team of the tournament.

 After being called up to the Under-23s in 2021, that same year she joined the senior national team, called up by coach Mark Parsons for the goalless friendly draw with Japan on 29 November.
-To make her debut she had to wait until the following year, replacing Lineth Beerensteyn in the 84th minute in the first match of the 2022 edition of the Tournoi de France which drew 1-1 with Brazil.
+To make her debut she had to wait until the following year, replacing Lineth Beerensteyn in the 84th minute in the first match of the 2022 edition of the Tournoi de France which drew 1–1 with Brazil.
 After making 2 more appearances in friendlies and qualifiers for the 2023 World Cup in Australia and New Zealand, in May 2022 Parsons confirmed his trust in her by including her in the list of 23 players called up for the Euro 2022, scheduled from 6 to 31 July 2022 in England.

-On 17 July 2022, Snoeijs scored her first two senior team goals in a 4–1 Euro 2022 group stage win against Switzerland.
+On 17 July 2022, Leuchter scored her first two senior team goals in a 4–1 Euro 2022 group stage win against Switzerland.
 On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.
 In June 2025, she was named in the squad for the UEFA Women's Euro 2025.